 My goal in life isn’t just about getting the most out of it, it’s about leaving a legacy.Click to tweet

 Nike has “Just Do It” and Apple has “Think Different.”
 If you were branding yourself, what would your slogan be?

 My lifelong motto has been “Troy is Your Boy” but on a serious note, my personal slogan would be “Make Your Own Footsteps”.

-What advice would you give to fellow young professionals about to launch careers of their own?
+What advice would you give to fellow young professionals about launching careers of their own?

 My advice to fellow young professionals is don’t be afraid to try!
 You’re better off trying something than not trying at all.